 This is the blog for Gavin and Carrie Jones and family.
 We live in Papua New Guinea and are working to support Bible translations in progress around the country and the people of PNG.
 Gavin is a helicopter pilot.
-Carrie has her degree in Public Health, but our "public" now consists of our son, Isaac, born in 2004 and our quintuplets, Will, David, Marcie, Seth, and Grace, all born in 2012.
+Carrie, who has her degree in Public Health, is currently the lab supervisor and one of five lab techs at our busy rural clinic.
+Our son, Isaac, was born in 2004 and our quintuplets, Will, David, Marcie, Seth, and Grace, were born in 2012.

 But from everlasting to everlasting the LORD's love is with those who fear him and his righteousness with their children's children . . .
 Psalm 103:17